sys-bio/antimony/doc/AntimonyTutorial.md

  S1.height = 66
 ```

-By default, the size of a species is {60, 36}, and the size of a reaction is {0, 0}, meaning that no central box or other shape is shown for reactions, just arcs going to the species from a single point).
+By default, the size of a species is {60, 36}, and the size of a reaction is {0, 0}, meaning that no central box or other shape is shown for reactions, just arcs going to the species from a single point.
 A compartment has no default size; it will be large enough to contain the species and reactions within.

 One can also resize all species or reactions at once: